AlisterT/openjazz/README.md

 - `SCALE` - enable scaling of the video output (i.e. Scale2X...)
 - `FULLSCREEN_ONLY` - disable window mode, useful for console ports

-Please see the provided Makefiles for reference.

 ## Running

 Execute `OpenJazz`, depending on the platform and compile time options, the data files are expected to be under different paths (see above).
+You can also specifiy a game folder as command line argument.

 ## Author